feedzai/fairgbm/examples/README.md

 Please consult [LightGBM's core parameters](https://lightgbm.readthedocs.io/en/latest/Parameters.html#core-parameters) to see how to set-up a config file.

 Example FairGBM config files [here](/examples/FairGBM/train.conf) or [here](/examples/FairGBM-other/train.conf).

+**Note**: Remember that to use the FairGBM classifier you must always set a constrained objective function, i.e., `objective=constrained_cross_entropy`.
+This is not needed when using the Python `FairGBMClassifier` class as it's already taken care of.